Where am I domiciled?

 - You must intend to stay there for the rest of your life;

-In most cases it will be fairly obvious what your domicile status is but it can be very complex in some cases.
+In most cases it will be fairly obvious what your domicile status is, but it can be very complex in some cases.
 If a lot of tax is at stake, you should seek professional help.
-You can find a Chartered Tax Adviser on the Chartered Institute of Taxation website.
+We tell you how you can find a professional tax adviser in our Getting Help section.

 What is deemed domicile?